 Most all Jazz fans have heard Charles Mingus’ coined phrase, “Play Yourself” and have an idea of what he was trying to get across.
-Mingus had a very temperamental personality that spilled over onto his musical direction (in the studio) during recording his compositions.
+Mingus had a very temperamental personality that spilled over onto his musical recording direction, when in the studio and even during his live sets. during recording his compositions.
 The combination of his upbringing along with the complexity of his tunes has much to do with it.
-There was no hesitance towards his ability and experience with reading/writing music and playing an instrument, he was a genius and a born prodigy, that’s a fact!
-Mingus was an accomplished musician that mastered the Piano, the Trombone, the Cello and the Bass besides being considered one of the most influential musical composers in the history of music.
-Most of his rich complex Jazz masterpieces were composed with the aid of the Piano and he doubled up as an intricate band member, leading the recording sessions with his double bass.
-Mingus insisted that his fellow recording musicians play their very best and basically demanded for the musicians to play “his way” but in the same breath would allow them to improvise within the parameter of their given solos.
+There was never any doubt concerning his portfolio.
+He was already a master of music composing and multi-instrumentalist, a musical genius, and a born prodigy.
+Mingus was an accomplished musician that mastered the Piano, the Trombone, the Cello, and the Double Bass, where besides being considered one of the most influential musical composers in the history of music.
+Most of his rich complex Jazz masterpieces were, of course, composed on the Piano.
+When it was time to record, he alter himself and would transform into an intricate band member, as he proudly lead the sessions with his double bass.
+Mingus insisted that his fellow recording musicians play their very best and basically demanded the musicians to play “his way” but in the same breath would allow them to improvise within the parameter of their given solos.
 “Play Yourself” he insisted, as there really were only two ways to handle his criticisms in the recording room.
 You either play the song how it was written, the “exact order,”or grapple with him uselessly for a few minutes, only to embarrassingly stand corrected and perform the composition “exactly” how he wanted it done.
 Voluntarily or with great resistance these legendary co-recording musicians eventually took his precious advice and accepted his direction.
 Most musicians he worked and recorded with were very grateful and considered him to be very instrumental to their own development.
 I’m sure many here are not aware that he composed over “300” scores and recorded over “100” albums, that’s very impressive!
-The ONLY website you would need to go and find out mostly about Mingus, “in general,” is CharlesMingus.com.
+The ONLY website you would need to go to and find out the most about Mingus, “in general,” is CharlesMingus.com.
 Included, is this very interesting video presentation that would help you further understand Mingus’ musical concepts and the influence it has on all who perform his music:

 Yes, it’s certainly true, he was very authoritative but there was a purpose behind the madness and why his music conquered!
 He was genuinely a good person with plenty of love in his heart.
 There is surely no lack of emotion in “all” his music, that’s certainly obvious throughout all the complexity of his compositions.
 The verbal disruptions between Mingus and his recording band members worked out to be very positive in most cases.
 Mingus’ unorthodox style was his teaching tool and surely was effective in the recording studio.
 It cleared up the air and resolved all those precious minute note changes.
 There are many “rhythm changes” in Mingus’ music and that’s putting it lightly.
 Take a look at this explanation of Jazz “chord progressions” from a musician.